lunegif/labReport1A/README.md

 - calculates the avg and stdev of each set
 - creates and exports a labeled bar graph with error bars
 - performs a paired T test between dataset 1 and datasets 2 to 10
-- writes a .xlsx file with the datasets, avg, stdev, and |t|
+- writes two .xlsx files with the datasets ("Datasets.xlsx") and the avg, stdev, and |t| ("Calculations.xlsx")